hashicorp/packer/website/source/downloads-community.html.md

 ## Community Maintained Plugins

-The following plugins are maintained by HashiCorp.
+The following plugins (i.e. Builders, Provisioners, and Post-Processors) are maintained by HashiCorp.
 Any plugins not on this list are maintained by the community, and not actively contributed to by HashiCorp, although they are still distributed with Packer.

 ### Builders